 Now, wait a moment.
 Podcast?
 Revival?
 Podcasts have been around for what feels like an eternity.
 The format was proposed as early as 2000 by the American publicist Tristan Louis, later modified by the software developer, author and entrepreneur Dave Winter and pushed as "audio blogging" by the former MTV presenter Adam Curry.
 Ben Hammersley finally chose a name for it in 2004 by forming the portmanteau "podcast" from iPod and broadcasting.
 To put it simply, podcasts are radio programmes that anyone can listen to whenever they want, regardless of the broadcasting time or radio station, if they have the necessary terminal device at hand.
 In the car, on the way to work, just before falling asleep.
 Simply, whenever.

-For some time now, podcasts have been more than just recorded radio programmes, interviews or reports.
-Now, it is not only radio and TV broadcasters who offer audio and video files in the form of podcasts, rather, the online editing teams for most daily and weekly newspapers have their own podcasts.
-This because they too have noted that their readers spend less and less time reading long articles, even if they are as short as those on the internet.
-And because for many people, there are too many videos and they require too much attention for too long (placing demands on both your eyes and ears).
-Audio, on the other hand, only requires one ear, meaning the listener is able to keep their attention on road traffic and everything else.
+Moreover, podcasts are no longer just recorded radio programmes, interviews, or reports.
+It is no longer just radio and television stations that offer audio and video files as podcasts; the online editorial teams of the vast majority of daily and weekly newspapers have also long had their own podcast offerings.
+Because they too have noticed that their readers have less and less time to read long articles, even if they are as short as they are on the internet.
+And because for many people, videos also tie up too much attention for too long (because they take up both the eye and the ear).
+In contrast, audio alone only needs one ear, so that you can keep an eye on the traffic and everything else at the same time.